kssim/PTYSH/README.md

 4. st
 	* start-shell (default shell is bash)
 	* It is hidden command.
-	* It required password and it is same to enable password.
+	* It is required password and it is same to enable password.

-### enable mode
+### In 'enable mode'
 1. diable
 	* exit the enable mode
 2. exit